yseulthb/yseulthb.github.io/_pages/projects.md

 <details>
 <summary><h3>Automatic stress assesment in a wild bird 🐤</h3>
 </summary>
-In collaboration with Caroline Deimel (+ funding from the <a href="https://www.wildanimalinitiative.org/grantees/caroline-deimel" target="_blank">Wild Animal Initiative</a>).

-More details to come.
+In collaboration with Caroline Deimel and with her funding from the <a href="https://www.wildanimalinitiative.org/grantees/caroline-deimel" target="_blank">Wild Animal Initiative</a>, who enabled us to hire Diego Monge, a master student at the University of Vienna, we are working on developing a tool to automatically count breathing rates of different bird species.
+Breathing rate is a good indicator of stress in birds but is hard to manually count, making most measures less reliable.
+Having a tool where one can upload a video of a handled bird and extract breath counts along with other variables of interest would simplify field work and provide a more stable estimate.
+This is what we're trying to do, stay tuned as we  progress towards our goal!

 </details>

 <details>
 <summary><h3>Role of the dark plumage in Rifle birds 🪶</h3></summary>

 Using avian vision modelling, we are investigating the sensory function of exceptionally black plumage in the displays of a bird of paradise—Victoria's riflebird—based on images of courting males collected in the field. <br>
-We are comparing the visual properties of the adult and immature birds' displays to investigate their detectability.<br><br>
+We are comparing the visual properties of the adult and immature birds' displays to investigate their detectability.
+I will present our results at the conference of the [International Society for Behavioural Ecology](https://isbe2026.com/) this July in Turin, Italy.
+And a paper should follow soon.
+Exciting times! <br><br>

 <img src="/pdf/immature_display.png" alt="Immature Rifle Bird" width="300"/>
 <br><br>